andrewsuzuki/octoprint-proxy-dashboard/README.md

 # octoprint-proxy-dashboard

 Proxy server and UI for multiple Octoprints, with webcam snapshots.

-Made for MakeHaven.
+Made for MakeHaven, allowing users to keep watch on their 3d prints from outside the network without the risk of exposing individual Octaprint servers to the internet.

+Written in Clojure and Javascript.

 Three services:
 * **api (clojure)** for each configured Octoprint, polls `cam` server on interval if available (for webcam snapshots), and subscribes to the Octoprint Push Update servers, broadcasting all relevant changes to clients via its own websocket server.